-Alex Yoo, a 14-year-old who just finished 8th grade, lives at the Green Homestay house in Paramus, New Jersey.
+Alex Yoo, a 14-year-old who just finished 8th grade, lives at the Green Homestay house in Paramus, N.J.
 His parents pay the Korean-American woman who runs the homestay, which houses three study-abroad students, $2,500 a month to take care of Alex.
 Yoo attends Waldwick Middle School, a New Jersey public school, and goes to a private tutoring academy with other Koreans three days a week.
 He has been in the United States for three months, and is currently taking his summer vacation back in Korea.
 He plans to return in the fall.

 Alex Yoo’s narrative is one of three stories on Korean study-abroad students who have lived in North America without their parents.
 Yoo’s first-hand account has been translated from Korean, edited, and condensed.

 I’m not into studying.
 I like physical activity mostly.
 I wasn’t interested in studying when I was in Korea.
 They only emphasize hard academics, whereas here you can focus on physical activity.
 I was not a good student in Korea.